-Earnings per share has been calculated on the basis of profit or loss for the year divided by the weighted average number of common shares outstanding during the year.
+Earnings per share has been calculated on the basis of profit or loss for the year divided by the weighted average number of common shares outstanding during the period.
 Diluted earnings per share, for all years presented, was calculated based on the weighted average number of common shares outstanding and takes into account the effects of contingently issuable common shares, unvested share options, RSUs and DSUs, warrants and convertible debentures outstanding during the year.
 A loss per share is not adjusted for anti-dilutive instruments.
 The diluted weighted average calculation is based on a time weighting factor that includes all stock options, RSUs, DSUs, warrants and conversion features that were issued at exercise prices lower than the market price of the Company's common shares at the respective year-ends.
-These instruments were anti-dilutive for the years ended December 31, 2023 and 2022.
+These instruments were anti-dilutive for the years ended December 31, 2024 and 2023.

-The following table illustrates the basic and diluted weighted average number of common shares outstanding for the years ended December 31, 2023 and 2022:
+The following table illustrates the basic and diluted weighted average number of common shares outstanding for the years ended December 31, 2024 and 2023:

 For the years ended December 31,

-2023 2022
+2024 2023

-Weighted average number of common shares outstanding - basic and diluted 57,349,800 47,595,782
+Weighted average number of common shares outstanding - basic and diluted 60,254,469 57,349,800

-15. Financial Instruments, Fair Value Measurements and Financial Risk Management
+13. Financial Instruments, Fair Value Measurements and Financial Risk Management

-As at December 31, 2023 and December 31, 2022, the Company's financial instruments consisted of cash and cash equivalents, restricted cash, trade and other receivables, trade and other payables, contingent consideration, lease liabilities, borrowings and derivative financial instruments.
+As at December 31, 2024 and 2023, the Company's financial instruments consisted of cash and cash equivalents, restricted cash, trade and other receivables, trade and other payables, contingent consideration, lease liabilities, borrowings and derivative financial instruments.